What is the Transcendental Meditation technique?

 Perfect for women

 TM practice creates a safe haven within that cannot be replicated in the outside world.
 It helps women “regroup within” and multi-task with greater ease and focus—beyond the frenzied pace that so often characterizes our lives.
 It helps young women deal with challenges and insecurities of adolescence, peer pressure, and self-image.
 And it benefits women who may be dealing with a serious illness, eating disorders or depression.
-It is the key to effortless serenity—a respite from the rollercoaster of life and a new avenue for self-care and spiritual growth.
+It is the key to effortless serenity—a respite from the rollercoaster of life and a new avenue for self-improvement and spiritual growth.

 Those who practice the TM technique showed more rapid physiological recovery (measured by galvanic skin resistance) from the stress.
 Psychosomatic Medicine 35: 341–349, 1973.